Canadian administrative law: Appellate review

 Courts may review a decision through a statutory appeal when such appeal is explicitly provided by the enabling statute that created the administrative body.
 The scope of such appeal is defined and described by the terms of the enabling statute.

 In Canada (Minister of Citizenship and Immigration) v Vavilov, the Supreme Court of Canada held that where a statute provides for an appeal from an administrative decision to a court, it has subjected the administrative regime to appellate oversight and indicated that it expects the court to scrutinize such administrative decisions on an appellate basis.

 A court hearing such an appeal must apply appellate standards of review to the administrative decision.
 This means that when considering questions of law raised in the appeal, the court would apply the standard of correctness.
 When reviewing questions of fact (or questions of mixed fact and law when the legal principle is not readily extricable), the court applies the standard of "palpable and overriding error".
 The legislature is free to deviate from this appellate standard of review by prescribing a different standard in the applicable statute.

 Substantive review

-When performing substantive review, formally a Judicial Review, the court considers the merits of an administrative decision and determines if the decision is so defective that it should be remitted to a different decision maker for reconsideration.
+When performing substantive review, formally a judicial review, the court considers the merits of an administrative decision and determines if the decision is so defective that it should be remitted for reconsideration.

-Background

-Prior to the landmark decision of Canada (Minister of Citizenship and Immigration) v Vavilov, 2019 SCC 65, courts undertake a standard of review analysis to determine the level of scrutiny that should be applied in the review of an administrative decision.
-Under the standard of review analysis, courts consider factors such as precedents, the relative expertise of the decision maker, the nature of the issue in dispute and the content and context of the governing legislation.

 Standards of review

+Historical practice (pre-Vavilov)

+Prior to the landmark decision of Canada (Minister of Citizenship and Immigration) v Vavilov, 2019 SCC 65, courts would undertake highly-contextual standard of review analyses.
+A court would consider precedents, the relative expertise of the decision maker in question, the nature of the issue in dispute and the content and context of the governing legislation.
+Reasoning from these factors, the court would determine the level of scrutiny that it would apply in the review of the particular administrative decision in issue.